Babylon's Fall: Gameplay

+Plot

+Set in a fantasy world, the story of Babylon's Fall was split into three quests.

+Liberator

-Prisoners are taken on board from a ship, where following a guard, become tested out on a weapon called the Gideon Coffin.
-Out of the many prisoners, only 3 of them managed to survive its installation and are then promoted as Sentinels.
-The Gideon Coffin serves as the Sentinel's main weapon and communication device.
-On their first battle, they fight blue forces known as Gallu, where upon facing their first large force, a mysterious angel comes down and unlocks their Gideon Coffin, allowing them to fight.
+Prisoners are taken on board from a ship, where following a guard, become tested for the Gideon Coffin.
+Out of the many prisoners, only three of them managed to survive its installation and are then promoted as Sentinels.
+On their first battle, they fight blue forces known as Gallu, where upon facing their first large force, a character named Arwia appears and unlocks their Gideon Coffin, allowing them to fight.
 Their main goal is to stop the plague which is being caused by the Blue Sun (which is an alien deity named Nergal).
-Menacing bosses such as Zenon, Lord Bemus, Moira and Galenos with his giant dragon Antares stand in the way.
-At the end of the Liberator quest, the player created main character and another character named Arwia defeat Nergal.
+Bosses such as Zenon, Lord Bemus, Moira and Galenos with his giant dragon Antares stand in the way.
+At the end of the Liberator quest, the player and Arwia defeat Nergal.